jboursiquot/jboursiquot/README.md

 ## Speaker Bio (General)

 Johnny Boursiquot is a multi-disciplined software engineer with over two decades of experience and a love for teaching and community-building.
 He stays busy as a trainer, speaker, and diversity advocate within the Go programming language community where he also frequently serves as podcast host, user group organizer, and conference program committee member.
-He is currently a Site Reliability Engineer at Salesforce’s Heroku.
+He is currently a Platform Observability Engineer at Salesforce’s Heroku.

 ## Headshot